-The UWF Police Department is a fully empowered agency located in Building 94.
+The UWF Police Department is a fully empowered agency located in Building 94 of the UWF main campus.
 All UWF Police Officers have been trained and certified through the Florida Department of Law Enforcement, Division of Criminal Justice Standards and have been sworn the Oath as State Officers with full arrest authority.
 The Police Department works closely with all local law enforcement agencies, the Florida Department of Law Enforcement, the FBI and other state and federal agencies in matters of mutual concern.

-The Department consists of 20 full-time sworn officers, 6 police communication operators, Office Administrator and a Program Specialist.
+The Department consists of 21 full-time sworn officers, 6 police communication operators, an Administrative Specialist, and an Office Specialist.
 A uniformed police officer will provide a police escort when requested.
-Officers also monitor parking lots and perform building lockups on the campus and patrol University buildings to safeguard against fire, trespassing, thefts and other hazards.
-They also test and check security assurance systems while assuring the campus is secure.
+Officers also monitor parking lots, perform building lock-ups on the campus and patrol University buildings to safeguard against fire, trespassing, thefts and other hazards.
+They also test and check security assurance systems while ensuring the campus is secure.
 To reach the police, please call 850.474.2415 or Ext 2415 from any campus phone.